rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 Most AI coding agents run with the same permissions as the user who started them.
 They have access to the file system, can execute arbitrary shell commands, and inherit all credentials available in the environment.
-Since LLMs are susceptible to prompt injection, (malicious instructions hidden in code, documentation, or web content) this creates a real attack surface.
+Since LLMs are susceptible to prompt injection (malicious instructions hidden in code, documentation, or web content), this creates a real attack surface.

 <figure>
 <img src="{static}/images/ai_agents/agentic-probllms-screenshot-promt-injection.png" alt="Prompt Injection TTPs overview from Johann Rehberger's talk" width="100%">